Chugarah/Oracle/youtube/README.md

 If you want to manually create the cookie file, you can do it downloading an google chrome extension called EditThisCookie <https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg/related>

 Copy later the values into this website <https://www.cookieconverter.com/> but place your text at the bottom and the result will be display on top "Netscape".
 Copy that text and paste it in the file "youtube/script/youtube-conf/auth_cookie.txt".
 I have not tried this option yet, but it should work.
+The important note that the format of auth_cookie.txt file should be Netscape cookie format.

 ### 8. Final Step, run the script